I found this on a post from The Disciples Of Design (no longer online).

-The TDOD post mentioned the 1962 experimental type booklet watching words move, by Ivan Chermayeff, Tom Geismar, and Robert Brownjohn.
-It was a new one for me (although probably not for you), so I Googled it, and found these spreads.
+Mentioned alongside was the 1962 experimental type booklet watching words move, by Ivan Chermayeff, Tom Geismar, and Robert Brownjohn.
+It was a new one for me so I searched a bit more and found some spreads.

 “First published in 1962, this work of experimental typography uses letters in a single typeface, Helvetica, to achieve surprising results — motion and narrative, emotion and humor.”